parrt/cs652/lectures/functional-python.md

 While we *should* write small methods and object ordered languages, I've seen and written functions that are huge.
 Functional programming makes it more difficult to write very large functions; everything is done with lots of little helper functions and then combining the results.

 Because state is not being changed all over the place, it's often easier to debug functional programs.
 All we care about is the parameters and return values.
 We can treat each function in isolation.
-Every function can be a unit test.
+Every function can be tested with unit tests easily.

 Functional programs tend to make it very easy to separate out boilerplate code into utility functions such as map, filter, reduce.
 To make this happen, we need to be able to pass around functions or other snippets of code.

 Functional programs are more abstract; We don't have to worry about null pointers and memory issues etc. The productivity boost of Java over C is an order magnitude.
-The productivity boost of functional languages over Java his equally large, if you can fit your problem into its world.
+The productivity boost of functional languages over Java is equally large, if you can fit your problem into its world nicely.

 Pure functional programming languages easily take advantage of concurrency because no 2 threads can be modifying the same memory.
-A single thread can't even modify its own memory space.
+A single thread can't even modify its own memory space directly.

 ## Disadvantages

-Functional programming isn't used by mainstream programmers; harder to hire people, nobody knows it, completely different way of programming
+Functional programming languages are used by mainstream programmers much less often; harder to hire people, nobody knows it, completely different way of programming

-Time/space performance is an issue
+Time/space performance might be an issue.

-Lack of good IDEs as we have for imperative programming
+Lack of good IDEs as we have for imperative programming.

 Adding some functional flavor to your imperative programming, though, can be extremely effective.
 You can gain some of the advantages listed above by incorporating functional ideas.
+E.g., Avoid fields when you can.

 Lack of side effects makes it pretty hard to do GUI programming.